-Try 1st player to score
+Try 1st Player to Score

 In addition, consider the substitutes as well as the starting eleven as potential players to bet on.
-At Ladbrokes, you can increase your chances of winning by placing an each way bet on the first goalscorer.
-If you bet on a certain player to score first at 6 to 1, but he ends up scoring second or third, then you get a half of the odds, which would give you a return of 3 to 1 in this example.
+At Ladbrokes, you can increase your chances of winning by placing each way bet on the first goalscorer.
+If you bet on a certain player to score first at 6 to 1, but he ends up scoring second or third, then you get half of the odds, which would give you a return of 3 to 1 in this example.

-If you like the idea of predicting the correct score in a game, but think that the odds don’t offer enough of a potential return, then consider a scorecast bet.
+If you like the idea of predicting the correct score in a game but think that the odds don’t offer enough of a potential return, then consider a scorecast bet.
 This is effectively two bets which both need to come off for you to win, so you can think of it as a mini accumulator.
-You need to bet on the first scorer and the full time score.
+You need to bet on the first scorer and the full-time score.

 For example, if you bet on Harry Kane to score first against Arsenal, with a result of Tottenham 2 Arsenal 0, then you could expect odds of around 30 to 1, depending on who else is playing and current player form.
-For a £10 stake you would win £300 in this example.
-However, bear in mind that you win nothing for Kane being first to net, if the result ends up as anything other than two-nil to Spurs.
+For a £10 stake, you would win £300 in this example.
+However, bear in mind that you win nothing for Kane being first to the net if the result ends up as anything other than two-nil to Spurs.
 Equally, all goalless results end up in scorecast bets being lost.

 With a half time/full time bet you predict the ‘winner’ of the game at the end of the first half and then again at full time.
 This allows for more variations than a simple result-based bet and is popular because it therefore often generate more attractive odds.